-- 31.1 An interim order application shall be heard in private, either in person or via video conferencing, and there shall be no advance publicity of the hearing. - 31.2 A Tribunal convened to consider an interim order application may proceed in the absence of the member, affiliate or relevant person provided that it is satisfied that: - a. notice of the hearing was served on the member, affiliate or relevant person in accordance with IDR 30.5; and - b. no adequate explanation has been provided by the member, affiliate or relevant person for their non-attendance and/or it is in the public interest to proceed in any event.

-- 31.3 If a member, affiliate or relevant person does not attend at the hearing but provides the Tribunal instead with written representations, the Tribunal may take into account those written representations in determining whether the test for an interim order set out in IDR 30.2 has been met. - 31.4 The Tribunal may at any time during the hearing: - a. deliberate in the absence of the parties; - b. determine that the hearing of the interim order application be adjourned for such period and with such directions as it considers appropriate. - 31.5 Unless the Tribunal otherwise directs, the order of proceedings shall be as follows: - a. the Conduct Department representative shall explain the basis upon which the interim order application is made and shall refer the Tribunal to any relevant documents or evidence; - b. the member, affiliate or relevant person (or their representative) shall then have an opportunity to respond to the application, referring the Tribunal to any relevant documents or evidence; - c. no person shall give oral evidence unless this is permitted by the Tribunal (if permission is given, both parties and the Tribunal may ask questions of any witness); and - d. both parties may make closing submissions to the Tribunal with the member, affiliate or relevant person speaking last. - 31.6 A Tribunal may not make any finding in respect of the conduct matter, or any allegations or formal allegations made against the member, affiliate or relevant person. - 31.7 Due to the urgent nature of interim order proceedings, a Tribunal shall announce its decision at the conclusion of the hearing and shall give reasons for its decision.
+- 31.1 An interim order application shall be heard in private, either in person or via video conferencing, and there shall be no advance publicity of the hearing. - 31.2 A Tribunal convened to consider an interim order application may proceed in the absence of the member, affiliate or relevant person provided that it is satisfied that: - a. notice of the hearing was served on the member, affiliate or relevant person as required by these IDRs; and - b. no adequate explanation has been provided by the member, affiliate or relevant person for their non-attendance and/or it is in the public interest to proceed in any event. - 31.3 If a member, affiliate or relevant person does not attend at the hearing but provides the Tribunal instead with written representations, the Tribunal may take into account those written representations in determining whether the test for an interim order set out in IDR 30.2 has been met. - 31.4 The Tribunal may at any time during the hearing: - a. deliberate in the absence of the parties; - b. determine that the hearing of the interim order application be adjourned for such period and with such directions as it considers appropriate. - 31.5 Unless the Tribunal otherwise directs, the order of proceedings shall be as follows: - a. the Conduct Department representative shall explain the basis upon which the interim order application is made and shall refer the Tribunal to any relevant documents or evidence; - the member, affiliate or relevant person (or their representative) shall then have an opportunity to respond to the application, referring the Tribunal to any relevant documents or evidence; - c. no person shall give oral evidence unless this is permitted by the Tribunal (if permission is given, both parties and the Tribunal may ask questions of any witness); and - d. both parties may make closing submissions to the Tribunal with the member, affiliate or relevant person speaking last. - 31.6 A Tribunal may not make any finding that the test set out in Disciplinary Bye-law5.2 is, or is not, or may be, met in relation to any conduct matter, or any allegations or formal allegations made against the member, affiliate or relevant person, or any finding of fact which would be capable of forming the basis for any such finding.